etlegacy/etlegacy/README.md

 To install the binaries system-wide, you need to compile ET:L with hardcoded fs_basepath.

-* first adjust the following variables in CMake:
+First adjust the following variables in CMake:
   * **INSTALL_DEFAULT_BASEDIR**: sets default *fs_basepath*, i.e. where etl and etlded
     executables look for data files.
 In most cases it is CMAKE_INSTALL_PREFIX+INSTALL_DEFAULT_MODDIR.
     Defaults to empty value, because we want *fs_basepath* to be the current working directory